 is an exciting challenge to me.
 Fortunately, we have a great

 “Today you are you!
 That is truer

 than true!
-There is on-one alive who is youer than you!
+There is no-one alive who is youer than you!"
 (Dr

 Born & raised in Cape Town, South Africa I spent 7 years in

 Northern Scotland before emigrating with my family to New